pchampio/othello-prolog/README.md

 ## Note
-> I always write the test of the rule/predicate, below and indented by 3 tabs the definition of itself.
+> I always write the test of the rule/predicate, below and indented by 3 tabs of the definition of itself.

 ## Todo
   1. +/-inf heuristic when wining/losing. (some plays are more rewards than a winning one..)